 The importance of asking “How are you feeling?” during remote work

-Pulse Surveys are one of the tools of Tap My Back, the Employee Engagement software that helps you to overcome the challenges faced during the pandemic.
+Pulse Survey is one of the tools of Tap My Back, the Employee Engagement software that helps you to overcome the challenges faced during the pandemic.

 We provide you with several options in order to respond to probable organizational problems or issues.
 All of these templates are enabled for customization so that you can best adapt them to your organization.

 You will also be able to analyze the score through all the editions of that Pulse Survey.
 Pulse Surveys will assess different indicators according to what you want to evaluate.
 You can check the value for each edition, in this case, each month, and properly assess that data.
 You can also see how that data evolves through time.

 Are you listening to your employees enough?
 Listen.
 Lead.
 Engage – now more than ever.